Slam1423/CoGAT-PPIS/README.md

 # CoGAT-PPIS
 ## Overview
-This repository is the source code of CoGAT-PPIS, a sequence-based PPI site prediction model.
-It contains the input features and source code of CoGAT-PPIS.
+This repository is the source code of CoGAT-PPIS, a sequence-based PPI site prediction model, containing the input features and source code of CoGAT-PPIS.

 ## Installation
 ```bash